Reward Fine-Tuning Two-Step Diffusion Models via Learning Differentiable Latent-Space Surrogate Reward: Clearing the RL Obstacles with LaSRO

 \section{Clearing the RL Obstacles with LaSRO}

-We introduce LaSRO, whose training process consists of two stages: (1) Pre-training the latent-space surrogate reward (Alg. \ref{algo:pretrain}).
-(2) Reward fine-tuning the two-step DMs (Alg. \ref{algo:ft}).
-We visualize the pipeline of the latter in Fig. \ref{fig:pipeline}.
+In this paper, we focus on reward fine-tuning 2-step DMs, targeting ultra-fast image generation (please see App. \ref{app:impl} for the inference speed).
+Formally, we introduce LaSRO, an RL training framework consisting of two stages: (1) pre-training the latent-space surrogate reward (Alg. \ref{algo:pretrain}).
+(2) reward fine-tuning the two-step DMs (Alg. \ref{algo:ft}).
+We visualize the pipeline of the latter stage in Fig. \ref{fig:pipeline}.